Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Duality Principles and Testing Objects

 Let $\mathcal T(\mathcal P)$ denote the full subcategory of $\Rep_f(\mathcal P)$ spanned by all testing objects.
 The functorial action of $\mathcal P$ on $\mathcal T(\mathcal P)$ determines an algebraic phase $\mathcal P^\vee$, obtained by extracting the induced interaction law on testing objects.
 Axioms I-V ensure that this construction is functorial and that $\mathcal P^\vee$ is well defined up to intrinsic equivalence.
 Consider the induced homomorphism

 which encodes the action of $\mathcal P$ on testing objects.
 If $p,q \in \mathcal P$ act identically on all testing objects, then by (T1) we have

 so

 Conversely, any element of $\mathcal P^{(1)}$ acts trivially on all filtered representations beyond boundary collapse and therefore also on all testing objects.
-No larger kernel can occur, since any difference outside $\mathcal P^{(1)}$ is detected by the joint action of testing objects.
+Under the standing detectability assumptions, no larger kernel occurs, since any difference outside $\mathcal P^{(1)}$ is detected by the joint action of testing objects.
 Hence

 and the dual phase $\mathcal P^\vee$ encodes exactly the part of $\mathcal P$ that filtered representations can see, namely the boundary quotient $\mathcal P / \mathcal P^{(1)}$.
 On a rigidity island the first defect layer $\mathcal P^{(1)}$ vanishes by definition.
-In this region the action of $\mathcal P$ on filtered representations is injective, so testing objects recover the corresponding subphase of $\mathcal P$ exactly, with no boundary collapse.
+In this region the action of $\mathcal P$ on filtered representations is injective, so testing objects recover the corresponding subphase of $\mathcal P$ without boundary collapse, with no boundary collapse.
 Thus the restriction of $\mathcal P^\vee$ to any rigidity island reconstructs the local structure of $\mathcal P$ without loss.

 Finally, the stability condition (T3) in the definition of testing objects ensures that $\mathcal T(\mathcal P)$ and the resulting dual phase $\mathcal P^\vee$ behave correctly under phase equivalence and Morita-type relations.
 In particular, any phase-equivalent realisation of $\mathcal P$ produces an equivalent dual phase, and the dependence on $\mathcal P$ is canonical.
-Altogether, the collection of testing objects canonically generates a dual phase $\mathcal P^\vee$ that recovers $\mathcal P$ up to boundary equivalence and reconstructs $\mathcal P$ exactly on rigidity islands, as claimed. \end{proof}
+Altogether, the collection of testing objects determines a dual phase up to intrinsic equivalence $\mathcal P^\vee$ that recovers $\mathcal P$ up to boundary equivalence and reconstructs $\mathcal P$ exactly on rigidity islands, as claimed. \end{proof}

-\begin{corollary} The testing objects of a phase form a minimal complete set of data for reconstruction: removing any testing object strictly weakens reconstructive power. \end{corollary}
+\begin{corollary} The testing objects of a phase form a minimal detecting set of data for reconstruction: removing any testing object strictly weakens reconstructive power. \end{corollary}

 \begin{proof} Let $\mathcal T(\mathcal P)$ be the full subcategory of $\Rep_f(\mathcal P)$ spanned by all testing objects, and consider the induced action

 By the proof of Theorem~\ref{thm:testing-object-duality} we have